Haldi Ki Sabji Recipe (Fresh Turmeric Sabzi)

 Preparation

-Rinse 200 g of fresh turmeric roots with water to remove any dirt sticking to them and then peel them using a butter knife or a spoon.
+Rinse 200 g of fresh turmeric roots with water to remove any dirt clinging to them, then peel them with a butter knife or a spoon.
 Rinse with water once again.

-Grate the turmeric root using the medium hole of a box grater.
+Grate the turmeric root using the medium holes of a box grater.
 Use the medium hole of the grater because we need a little bite in the sabji.

 Using a mortar and pestle, coarsely crush 2 green cardamoms, 3-4 cloves, and a 1-inch piece of cinnamon stick.

-Slit 2-3 green chilies into half, chop 3-4 cloves of garlic, grate a small piece of ginger, and chop some cilantro.
+Slice 2-3 green chilies in half, chop 3-4 cloves of garlic, grate a small piece of ginger, and chop some cilantro.

 Make Haldi Sabzi